Close Menu

 This means that software will float away from hardware since companies are already starting to find many valuable applications available online while eliminating the need to keep purchasing new servers.

-Extra Segmentation and Better Education
+Elevating Cloud Computing via Segmentation and Education

 Cloud computing will allow the software to be modular or in non-geek terms, segmented that is broken down into smaller units to make the job easier and faster, and independent of each other.
 This feature is designed avoid program-wide shut down if there’s a need for software modification.